 Concrete Elegance: Live and Learn

-Concrete Elegance is a celebration of recent, exemplary, concrete architecture, chaired by Elaine Toogood and produced by The Building Centre and The Concrete Centre.
+Concrete Elegance is a celebration of recent, exemplary, concrete architecture, chaired by Elaine Toogood and produced by The Concrete Centre and The Building Centre.

 Both buildings featured in this lecture were commissioned by universities.
 The Simon Sainsbury Centre at Cambridge Judge Business School and the Garden Halls student residences at Cartwright Gardens for University of London.

 While different in function the projects are, on the face of it, not dissimilar in construction, each benefiting from a robust cast in situ concrete frame and predominantly brick facades.
 However, each take a very different approach to the expression of concrete.
 Smooth concrete surfaces are a key feature of the interior of the Simon Sainsburys Centre, with some exposed architectural precast elements externally.
 At Garden Hall the elegant facades are constructed entirely of concrete, but all are hidden behind their embedded facing of brickwork.

 Each project will be presented by their architect and other key collaborators, sharing design development and their construction experiences of creating fine examples of contemporary concrete architecture.

 Garden Halls, Cartwright Gardens for University of London, presented by by Maccreanor Lavington Architects

 Located in the heart of Bloomsbury, Central London, Garden Halls is a new development of high quality, affordable student accommodation.
 Maccreanor Lavington worked alongside executive architects TP Bennett and precast supplier Thorp to design the new principal nine-storey facade that looks out to Cartwright Gardens as well as the seven-storey building at the corner of the historically sensitive and challenging site.